 Your state may also impose restrictions on who can act as your witness.
 For instance, someone related to you by blood or marriage and/or your healthcare providers may be barred from signing as a witness.

 Include other advance directive orders (optional)

-If you’ve completed other advance directive orders such as a Living Will or Do-Not-Resuscitate, you can attach them to your medical power of attorney form.
-This provides your agent and healthcare professionals easy access to all of your detailed healthcare wishes.
+If you’ve completed other advance directive orders, such as a Living Will or Do-Not-Resuscitate, you can attach them to your medical power of attorney form.
+This gives your agent and healthcare professionals easy access to detailed healthcare wishes.